-We have audited, in accordance with U.S. generally accepted auditing standards, the balance sheet of Inside Passage Electric Cooperative, Inc. as of December 31, 2020 and the related statements of revenues and margins, changes in equities and margins, and cash flows for the year then ended, and have issued our report thereon dated March 1, 2021.
+We have audited, in accordance with U.S. generally accepted auditing standards and Government Auditing Standards, the balance sheet of Inside Passage Electric Cooperative, Inc. as of December 31, 2021 and the related statements of revenues and margins, changes in equities and margins, and cash flows for the year then ended, and have issued our report thereon dated March 2, 2022.

 In conducting our audit, nothing came to our attention that caused us to believe that the Cooperative was not in compliance with the provisions of the Loan Agreement with National Rural Utilities Cooperative Finance Corporation (CFC) insofar as it relates to accounting matters.
-During the year ended December 31, 2019, the Cooperative received \$0 in long-term loan fund advances and \$1,142,000 of draws on the line of credit from CFC loans and line of credit controlled by the Loan and Line of Credit Agreements.
-The loan proceeds in the year ended December 31, 2020 were used for purposes contemplated in the loan agreement for such loans.
+During the year ended December 31, 2021, the Cooperative received \$3,200,000 in long-term loan fund advances and \$500,000 of draws on the line of credit from CFC loans and line of credit controlled by the Loan and Line of Credit Agreements.
+The long-term loan fund advances and draws on the line of credit in the year ended December 31, 2021 were used for purposes contemplated in the agreement for such proceeds. \$1,500,000 of the long-term loan fund advances were used to repay the line of credit balance during the year.